 10. AUSDOM 1080P HD Webcam Camera with Built-in Microphone

 1080p Full HD for less than £21/$27?
 Oh yeah

 Resolution: 1080p | Features: Built-in microphone with noise reduction, low-light enhancement tech, flexible stand

-If you’re looking for a full HD webcam without the full HD webcam price, this little webcam is currently pretty cheap.
-Bolstering resolutions up to 1080p HD while supporting 12MP stills, a noise-cancelling microphone and low-light compensation, this camera is feature-packed yet frugal.
-There’s no autofocus and you don’t get a big bundle of software, but the low, low price more than makes up for any shortcomings, which is why it’s earned a place on our best webcams list.
+If you’re looking for a full HD webcam without that hefty price tag, this may be one of the best webcams for you.
+Boasting resolutions of up to 1080p HD while supporting 12MP stills, a noise-cancelling microphone and low-light compensation, this camera is feature-rich.
+There’s no autofocus, and you don’t get a big bundle of software, but that bargain price more than makes up for any shortcomings, which is why it’s earned a place on our best webcams list.

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Microsoft LifeCam Studio

 - You can't stream without the best wireless router